Skip to main content

 Technical Analysis

-CVE-2025-60100 is a medium severity vulnerability classified under CWE-80, which pertains to improper neutralization of script-related HTML tags in a web page, commonly known as a basic Cross-Site Scripting (XSS) vulnerability.
+CVE-2025-60100 is a medium-severity vulnerability classified under CWE-80, which refers to improper neutralization of script-related HTML tags in a web page, commonly known as a basic Cross-Site Scripting (XSS) vulnerability.
 This vulnerability affects the 8theme XStore product, specifically versions up to 9.5.3.
 The issue arises because the application fails to properly sanitize or encode user-supplied input before rendering it in the web page, allowing an attacker to inject malicious scripts.
-These scripts can execute in the context of the victim's browser, potentially leading to theft of session cookies, redirection to malicious sites, or other client-side attacks.
-The CVSS v3.1 base score is 5.3, indicating a medium severity level.
-The vector string (AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:N/A:N) indicates that the vulnerability is remotely exploitable over the network without any privileges or user interaction, but it only impacts confidentiality (limited data disclosure) without affecting integrity or availability.
-No known public exploits have been reported yet, and no patches or fixes have been linked at the time of this report.
-The vulnerability is significant because XStore is a popular WordPress theme used by many e-commerce websites, and exploitation could allow attackers to inject malicious JavaScript code into web pages viewed by customers or administrators, potentially leading to session hijacking or phishing attacks.
+These scripts can execute in the context of the victim's browser, potentially leading to unauthorized actions such as session hijacking, cookie theft, or redirection to malicious sites.
+The CVSS v3.1 score for this vulnerability is 5.3, indicating a medium severity level.
+The vector string (AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:N/A:N) shows that the attack can be performed remotely over the network without any privileges or user interaction, but the impact is limited to confidentiality (partial data disclosure), with no direct impact on integrity or availability.
+No known exploits are currently reported in the wild, and no patches or fixes have been linked yet.
+The vulnerability is publicly disclosed as of September 26, 2025.

 Potential Impact